Oblates of Saint Benedict

 Oblates of Saint Benedict are able to enrich their Christian way

-life by following the wisdom and example of Saint Benedict.
+of life by following the wisdom and example of Saint

-spirituality reflects gospel values such as stability and
+Benedict.
+His spirituality reflects gospel values such as

 Through the Oblate program here at Saint Benedict Monastery, we

-foster the Christian spirit in all our members.
-Saint
+hope to foster the Christian spirit in all our members.

-teaches his followers to practice Christian values more profoundly
+Saint Benedict teaches his followers to practice Christian values

-dedicating themselves in a meaningful way to regular prayer and
+more profoundly by dedicating themselves in a meaningful way to

 How does one become an Oblate?